rxjs-blog/blog/blog-posts/host-listener/host-listener.md

 canonical_url:
 ---

 Angular's `@hostListener` is well known within the community.
 Rather unknown are the problems this might have on runtime performance and general application architecture.
-In general there are two main problems with the `hostListener` decorator.
+In general, there are two main problems with the `hostListener` decorator.

 1. It's not composable
 2. It can harm performance